Washington Crossing Bridge: History

+The New Jersey approach was reconstructed in 1947.

+The roadway was re-decked in 1951, with the wood planking replaced by steel, which is more resistant to elements such as snow and liquid.
+This change enabled the bridge’s roadway to be widened 15 feet, with 7.5 foot lanes in each direction.

 The flood of August 19, 1955, did considerable damage to Washington Crossing Bridge.
 Floating debris in the form of whole trees, steel barrels and even houses smashed against the bridge, resulting in damage to all six spans.
 More than half the bridge's bottom chords were bent or twisted beyond repair.
 These members were replaced with new fabricated steel members and the bridge was reopened to traffic on November 17, 1955.

+On July 1, 1987, the bridges maintenance responsibility was transitioned over entirely to the Delaware River Joint toll Commission.
+This resulted in the bridge being renamed to the Washington Crossing Toll Supported Bridge.